 To find the right height for your space, measure the distance from the floor to the top of your sofa cushions.
 From there, select a table that is about 1″-2″ lower than your sofa seat height.
 This height will provide an overall appearance that works well in the room and that is also comfortable for reaching objects on the table.
 It will also allow you to put your feet up if that’s allowed in your house!

 Much like the ideal height, the ideal length depends on your furnishings.
-In general, your coffee table should be about 2/3 the length of your sofa.
+As a rule of thumb, your coffee table should be about 2/3 the length of your sofa.

 If you have a sectional or sofa with a chaise, it should be two-thirds the length of the horizontal part of your sofa.

-The two-thirds rule will help to keep your coffee table looking proportional to the seating elements in the room.
+The two-thirds rule will help to keep your coffee table looking proportional to the seating elements in the room, whether a standard couch or even a sectional sofa.

 You want to be able to walk comfortably around your coffee table, so as you determine the length and width, make sure to leave walking space.
 Trust me, your guests don’t want to slink sideways by the sides of the table to their seat!